-- to be challenging and responsive to emerging needs in education that are tailored to support personalized learning pathways, - 4 to promote innovation and creative thinking, - ✤ to embrace contemporary technologies and real-world experiences, - 4 and to excite the imagination and passion in the pursuit of excellence.
+- to be challenging and responsive to emerging needs in education that are tailored to support personalized learning pathways, - to promote innovation and creative thinking, - 4 and to excite the imagination and passion in the pursuit of excellence.

 Students are encouraged to excel and to work towards continual improvement to achieve their best.
 We are very proud of our strong Brigidine identity and ethos, where staff actively promote and nurture the spiritual, intellectual, emotional, physical and social growth of all students.